-All professional development activities at Ventura Unified School District are aligned to the California Standards.
-Staff development concentrations are selected and identified based on State Standards implementation, the new science standards, teacher surveys, and district initiatives.
-Findings from formative assessment indicate that reading, writing, and mathematics are the primary focus areas.
+All professional development activities at Ventura Unified School District are aligned to the California Staff Standards. development concentrations are selected and identified based on State Standards implementation, the new science standards, teacher surveys, and district initiatives.
+Findings from formative assessment results indicate that reading, writing, and mathematics are the primary focus areas.

-During the 2019-20, 2020-21, and 2021-22 school years, the teachers at Lemon Grove School had the opportunity to participate in districtwide staff development training focused on:
+During the 2020-21, 2021-22, and 2022-23 school years, the teachers at Lemon Grove School had the opportunity to participate in districtwide staff development training focused on: